cocode/TrekBASIC/README.txt

     self._goto = ControlTransfer(line, offset)
     but it should only be in one place.
     Implement >= and <= and !=?
 How does basic do != ?
 Maybe <>

+    TODO Fix functions to store there extra into in the symbol table, not in the "op" parameter.
+    TODO Fix the lexer to allow all two character operators, and to require no changes if more are added.